amplication/docs/docs/getting-started/generated-app-api.md

 # REST and GraphQL API

-Amplication generates production-ready REST and GraphQL APIs with [Swagger UI](https://swagger.io/tools/swagger-ui/) documentation for all your data models.
+Amplication generates production-ready REST and GraphQL APIs with documentation and playgrounds for all your data models.
 Easily connect to your data with any HTTP client.

 ## REST APIs

-Amplication generates REST APIs that provide you with a way to interact with your data models.
+Amplication generates REST APIs that provide a way to interact with your data models.
 Generated APIs include [authentication and authorization](#authentication) and follow strict RESTful conventions.
 Each generated REST API also comes with **sorting**, **filtering**, and **pagination** features.

 The REST API is available at `/api` at the root of your application.